Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 User-Defined Event Example-2.

-To better understand the usage of the aforementioned keywords, let's consider an example using user-defined events.
-Suppose we have a textbox that allows users to enter a quantity with certain limitations.
-We want to pass the entered value to another form via a user-defined event for validation and receive a suitable message in response.
+To enhance comprehension of the mentioned keywords, let’s explore a new example involving user-defined events.
+Imagine we have a textbox enabling users to input a quantity with specific constraints.
+Our objective is to transmit the entered value to another form through a user-defined event for validation, and subsequently receive a relevant message in response.

-To accomplish this, we can define a public event QtyUpdate() using the Event keyword.
-We can then raise this event using the RaiseEvent keyword and pass the entered value as an argument.
-The event can be captured in the class module of another open form using WithEvents and validated using the corresponding event procedure code.
-Any suitable message can then be displayed to the user based on the validation result.
+To achieve this goal, we can define a Public Event named QtyUpdate() using the Event keyword.
+Subsequently, we can raise this event using the RaiseEvent keyword, passing the entered value as an argument.
+The event can then be captured in the class module of another open form using WithEvents, where the parameter value can be validated within an event procedure.
+Based on the validity of the parameter value, a suitable message can be displayed to the user.

-To put our events into action, let's create two simple forms.
-In brief, we will define the events in the first form and run the corresponding user event procedure code in the second form's class module.
+To implement our events, let’s create two straightforward forms.
+In essence, we’ll define the events in the first form and execute the corresponding user-defined event procedure code in the second form’s class module.

 1. Open your Database.